Spottyfriend/communism/recs.md

 [Women, Race and Class](https://blackwells.co.uk/bookshop/product/Women-Race-and-Class-by-Angela-Y-Davis/9780241408407) (1981). *Introductory*. **247 pages / 8 hours and 16 minutes**.

 [Abolish the Family: A Manifesto for Care and Liberation](https://www.versobooks.com/books/4075-abolish-the-family) (2022). *Intermediate.* **240 pages / 3 hours, 41 minutes.**

+[Caliban and the Witch Women, the Body and Primitive Accumulation](https://blackwells.co.uk/bookshop/product/Caliban-and-the-Witch-by-Silvia-Federici/9780241532539) (2004). *Advanced*.
+A delve into the birth of the capitalist system and the role played by gender in that violent process.

 ## Environment